bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 To see a flow chart on how these methods intercommunicate, please, visit the :ref:`Input_Streaming_Engine` section.

+Stream Juggler offers two types of Input Module implementation.
+These are ready-to-use modules for two most general input data formats: CSV and Regex.

 CSV Input Module
 """""""""""""""""""""""

-In fact this is a *CSVInputExecutor* which extends *InputStreamingExecutor* interface.
+This module extends *InputStreamingExecutor* interface.
 Its aim is to process CSV lines and create ``InputEnvelope`` instance which stores all data as AvroRecord inside.

-Module configuration is located in an ``options`` field of instance configuration (:ref:`REST_API_Instance_Create`).
+Module configuration is located in the ``options`` field of instance configuration (:ref:`REST_API_Instance_Create`).

 .. csv-table::
  :header: "Field Name", "Format", "Description", "Example"